-From Paris to Los Angeles (and back), Thibault Mathieu is on a path to combine creation and innovation.
 Previously Head of Creative Innovation at Webedia (France), he is now entirely dedicated to creative and immersive experiences where storytelling is king.
-With his new company Wilkins Avenue (link), he has just presented at Comic Con Paris OUT THERE, a creative musical comedy-mixed reality project with Vanessa Williams composed by Pollen Music Group … for Magic Leap!
+With his new company Wilkins Avenue, he has just presented at Comic Con Paris OUT THERE, a musical comedy project with Vanessa Williams composed by Pollen Music Group ... for Magic Leap!

 Going into creative MR: OUT THERE

 Thibault Mathieu - After several professional experiences, I created Wilkins Avenue with the desire to offer new immersive experiences for brands and the general public, focused on creativity.
 Our first experience came out this fall and is called OUT THERE: it is the first artistic - mixed reality project produced for Magic Leap in France, and the world's first truly immersive musical in Spatial Computing.
 I’ve been testing the headset for some time, and beyond industry applications I quickly saw its possibilities for entertainment.
 At Comic Con Paris we acquired real feedback, and operational experience since we welcomed 600 people in 3 days!
 OUT THERE has become the biggest LBE experience for Magic Leap in the world.